CausalPFN: Amortized Causal Effect Estimation via In-Context Learning: Validity of the Causal Data-Prior Loss

-\xhdr{Remark 1} In general, the forward-KL divergence loss is not computable, as it requires having access to the true CEPO-PPD.
-However, with this identity established, we can justify the use the equivalent causal data-prior loss which is readily computable. \cref{eq:equivalence-def} lets us interpret this optimization as minimizing the forward–KL divergence.
-Driving down $\cL_t(\theta)$ therefore also decreases $\cL^{\mathrm{KL}}_t(\theta)$, which reaches its infimum $0$ exactly when, for almost all $\data_\obs \cup \{ \vect{x} \} \sim \dist^\pi_\obs$, we have that $q_\theta(\,\cdot \mid \vect{x},t,\data_\obs) = \metaprior^{\mu_t}(\,\cdot \mid \vect{x},\data_\obs)$-almost everywhere.
-While this equality is rarely attainable, the equivalence guarantees that minimizing the causal data-prior loss pushes $q_\theta$ toward the closest CEPO-PPD representable by the chosen parameterization $\theta$.
+\textit{(Remark 1)} In general, the forward-KL divergence loss cannot be estimated without estimating the true CEPO-PPD.
+However, with this identity established, we can justify the use of the equivalent causal data-prior loss which is easily estimable.